Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Adapting the Multi-Level, Multi-Objective AutoEncoder to Regression

-Therefore, each $\Psi_i$ is nudged toward the weighted average of its target neighbors, furhter indicating a direct local smoothness force.\\ An experiment analogous to the one described in Section 4 was conducted using the E2006-tfidf data set.
-In this experiment, a Linear Regression model was trained on the raw data with dimensionality 150,360.
-Two other Linear Regression models were also trained on 2,048-dimensional encodings, one from a baseline feed-forward autoencoder, and one from a multi-objective SCRAE.
-The results are shown in Table \ref{tab:reg_results}.
+Therefore, each $\Psi_i$ is pushed towards the weighted average of its target neighbors, further indicating a direct local smoothness force.\\ A study analogous to the one described in Section 4 was conducted using the Ames Housing dataset \cite{decock2011ames}.
+In its raw form, this dataset has 80 features.
+After feature engineering and selection, the design space had 282 dimensions.
+In this study, the term ``raw data'' will refer to the engineered inputs from the 282-dimensional design space.
+The downstream model for all pipelines in this study was Linear Regression, which was used to predict house sale prices.
+The optimized settings for the DP pipeline were $\left(\epsilon, \delta\right)=\left(7.999, 1.82\times10^{-7}\right)$.
+The latent dimensionality of the two autoencoder pipelines was $E=14$, the lowest encoding dimensionality at which the SCRAE could maintain baseline raw model performance.
+The results are shown in Tables \ref{tab:reg_results_r2} and \ref{tab:reg_results_rmsle}.

-These results show that the adaptation of the mult-level, multi-objective autoencoder to regression has been successful, as the out-of-sample performance of the downstream ML model consuming the SCRAE encoding once again shows no performance degradation as seen in the base autoencoder and even exceeds the performance of the model trained on the raw data.\\ This multi-level, multi-objective autoencoder exhibits the ability to severely compress information and data, thus protecting sensitive inputs from bad actors, while generating an entirely new latent representation with the necessary geometry to preserve predictive utility for any supervised ML model.
+These results show that the adaptation of the multi-level, multi-objective autoencoder to regression has been successful, as the out-of-sample performance of the downstream ML model consuming the SCRAE encoding once again shows no performance degradation, unlike the DP and standard autoencoder pipelines, and is on par with the performance of the model trained on the raw data.\\ This demonstrates that the extent to which a multi-level, multi-objective autoencoder can compress information and data while maintaining the downstream model's predictive utility depends on the specific data and modeling task.
+Therefore, the dimensionality of the latent encoding is a hyperparameter that should be optimized during training and validation.
+In this case, the raw inputs were represented as 32-bit floating-point numbers.
+Thus, the encoded model inputs had a compression ratio of $14/282 \approx 0.0496$, resulting in reduced storage and transmission requirements as follows.

+This regression-adapted multi-level, multi-objective autoencoder exhibits the same ability as the classification variant to compress information, thereby protecting sensitive inputs from bad actors, while improving efficiency and preserving the predictive utility of supervised ML models.